patkaiser/SuC_JPR16_GRAZ_WAHL/README.md

-# Scripting und Coding
+# Scripting and Coding

-Das ist ein Projekt der FH JOANNEUM Studiengang Journalismus und PR.
+A project run by students of the degree programm "Journalism and Public Relation (PR)" at FH JOANNEUM Graz, Austria.

-Das Thema unserer Arbeit ist eine Darstellung der Gemeinderatswahlergebnisse der Stadt Graz in den Jahren 2012 und 2017.
+The topic of our project is a presentation of the results from the Graz city council elections 2012 and 2017.

-Die Teammitglieder sind:
+Team members:

-* Julia Czipoth
+* Julia Czipoth (julia.czipoth@edu.fh-joanneum.at)
-* Patrick Kaiser
+* Patrick Kaiser (patrick.kaiser@edu.fh-joanneum.at)
-* Benjamin Lorenzer
+* Benjamin Lorenzer (benjamin.lorenzer@edu.fh-joanneum.at)
-* Philipp Seiser
+* Philipp Seiser (philipp.seiser@edu.fh-joanneum.at)
-* Marco Steurer
+* Marco Steurer (marco.steurer@edu.fh-joanneum.at)